JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

   - see - [Get list of JSON objects with Spring RestTemplate](https://www.baeldung.com/spring-resttemplate-json-list)
 - test in storeadmin app
 - commit - add getting store inventory RestTemplate call to store-service
+- commit - rename `eclient2` package with RestTemplates to `restclient` in store-service